Dave Balon: Playing career

 Balon played his junior hockey for the Prince Albert Mintos of the SJHL before turning pro in 1958 and joining the New York Rangers farm system.
 He would make his NHL debut in the 1959–60 season with a three-game callup to the Rangers.
-Over the next two years, he would be a frequent callup, seeing 43 more games of NHL action and recording 5 goals and 18 points.
+Over the next two years, he would be a frequent call-up, seeing 43 more games of NHL action and recording 5 goals and 18 points.
 In 1962–63, he finally established himself as a full-time member of the Rangers, appearing in all 70 games and recording 11 goals and 24 points.

 For the 1963–64 season, Balon was dealt to the Montreal Canadiens in 7-player trade involving Hall of Fame goalies Jacques Plante and Gump Worsley.
 He would have an outstanding season in Montreal, finishing with 24 goals, good for 3rd on the team, and 42 points.
 He would have another solid season in 1964–65, posting 41 points and then helping Montreal to the Stanley Cup Championship.
-Balon won his second Stanley Cup in 1966 and assisted in Henri Richard's Cup winning goal in overtime.
+Balon won his second Stanley Cup in 1966 and assisted in Henri Richard's Cup-winning goal in overtime.

 In 1967, Balon was exposed by Montreal in the Expansion Draft and selected by the Minnesota North Stars.
 He would return to form with the North Stars, posting career highs in assists (32) and points (47), and was selected to play in the NHL All-Star Game (he played in two previous All-Star games for Montreal in a format where the league champion played a team of All-Stars, but this was his first 'true' selection).
-He had an especially strong playoffs, scoring 13 points in 14 games and leading the NHL in playoff assists with 9.
+He had especially strong playoffs, scoring 13 points in 14 games and leading the NHL in playoff assists with 9.